7 Best Email Automation Tools for Marketing

 ActiveCampaign is a solid solution for your marketing automation, sales, and SMS marketing efforts.
 It allows marketing teams to craft drip campaigns according to recipient interactions, preferences, and demographics.
 Those data help you create personalised messages and automate the entire user cycle.

-ActiveCampaign is a versatile tool through which you can fine-tune your email marketing automation strategy.
+ActiveCampaign is a versatile tool to fine-tune your email marketing automation strategy.
 But it goes beyond that, giving you access to list segmentation, performance analytics, and split testing options.
 And it does so at a fairly reasonable price.

 Who is it for: